 I’m lucky all these interactions happened by e-mail, providing me with proof that she said the things she did then tried to outright deny them, or I wouldn’t have realized she was gaslighting me even after our relationship was over.

-After this particular experience, I’ve come to accept that I have very little control over what people think of me.
+Due to this particular experience, I’ve come to accept that I have very little control over what people think of me.
 It’s possible for someone to make up any reality that suits them.
 I can behave perfectly according to my principles and still come off the villain in someone else’s story.
 While it’s left me feeling helpless at a time that I’m trying to wrest control over my life, it’s also forced me to be more confident in my decisions4.
 As long as I follow my truth, I’ll know I’m doing the right thing.

 - I’ve since learned that threatening to end a relationship over something trivial is a technique people use to manipulate and control their partners. [↩]